Geometric quantum discord through the Schatten 1-norm

+{\it Geometric quantum discord and Schatten p-norms}.
 Despite being easier to compute and exhibiting an interesting geometric interpretation, the measure $D_G$ fails as a rigorous quantifier of quantum correlation, since it may increase under local reversible operations on the unmeasured subsystem.
-Explicitly, by assuming the map $\Gamma^{\sigma}:X\rightarrow X\otimes\sigma$, i.e., a channel that introduces a noisy ancillary state, Piani has recently shown that \cite{Piani}
+Explicitly, by assuming the map $\Gamma^{\sigma}:X\rightarrow X\otimes\sigma$, i.e., a channel that introduces a noisy ancillary state, Piani has recently shown that \cite{Piani} $D_{G}(\Gamma^{\sigma}_b\left[\rho\right])=D_{G}(\rho)\text{tr}\left[\sigma^{2}\right]$.
 This means that the geometric discord may increase under local operations on the unmeasured subsystem $b$, because $\text{tr}\left[\sigma^{2}\right]\leq 1$ in general.
 Indeed, by considering the coupling of $b$ with an arbitrary auxiliary system in a mixed state $\sigma$, we obtain that $D_{G}$ increases by the simple reversible removal of $\sigma$.
-The origin of this problem is the Hilbert-Schmidt norm, which is not an appropriate choice to geometrically quantify the quantumness of correlations (for a similar analysis in the case of entanglement, see Ref.~\cite{Ozawa:00}).
+The origin of this problem is the Hilbert-Schmidt norm, which is not an appropriate choice for geometrically quantifying the quantumness of correlations (for a similar analysis in the case of entanglement, see Ref.~\cite{Ozawa:00}).

 Let us then consider the geometric discord based on a more general norm, defined by \cite{Debarba}